awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ## Transactions

-Transactions in Postgres ensure that a sequence of operations is executed as a single unit of work, either completely succeeding or failing together.
+Transactions in LangChainensure that a sequence of operations is executed as a single unit of work, either completely succeeding or failing together.
 Here are basic examples demonstrating how to use transactions in Postgres:

 {/*